Better for the Environment, Better for Business - Paper Wrapping Explained

 The increased space to personalise also provides opportunity for advertising revenue.
 By using this space to advertise special offers from partners the slight increase in cost of paper wrapping will be covered.
 Furthermore, paper can be personalised both inside and out giving businesses the opportunity to share even more information and offers with their customers.

 Paper wrapping has proven to be successful in practice, with many of our CPX members providing clients with fully personalised and environmentally friendly wrapping.

-Indeed, the excitement about the possibilities that this dynamic marketing tool provides was recognised in this month's Xplor awards, where Groupe Diffusion Plus won an award for their ”Green Papering” application for Playbac Presse’s Le Petit Quotidien title.
+Indeed, the excitement about the possibilities that this dynamic marketing tool provides was recognised in the recent Xplor awards, where Groupe Diffusion Plus won an award for their ”Green Papering” application for Playbac Presse’s Le Petit Quotidien title.

 To find out more about this option for your business, please contact your local CPX member.